soc/scala-lang/documentation/tutorial/java/index.md

 it consists of one method called `main` which takes the command line arguments, an array of strings, as parameter; the body of this method consists of a single call to the predefined method `println` with the friendly greeting as argument.
-The `main` method does not return a value (it is a procedure method).
-Therefore, it is not necessary to declare a return type.
+The result type of `Unit` signals that the `main` method does not return any value of interest (Scala's `Unit` is a bit like `void` in Java).

 What is less familiar to Java programmers is the `object` declaration containing the `main` method.
 Such a declaration